natir/page_perso/slides/pconbr/pconbr.md

 	else:
 		return reverse
 ```
-- other caracter than A C T G was convert silently in A C T or G
+- other characters than A C T G were converted silently to A,C,T, or G

 ----